These instructions concerns Triple Helix and Aula Biologica.

 Preparations for the online defence of the doctoral thesis

-Schedule an hour before the meeting to make sure that everything is working as intended in the virtual room you are in.
-Use a local area network, i.e. a network cable, instead of Wi-Fi.
+Schedule an hour before the meeting to make sure that all your technology and your digital meeting is working as intended.
+Use a local area network, i.e. a network cable, instead of wifi.

-Start the online defence of the doctoral thesis about 15 minutes before the set time so that the audience can join the Waiting Room and test their technology.
+Start the online defence of the doctoral thesis about 15 minutes before the set time so that the audience can join in the waiting room and test their technology.

 During the online defence of the doctoral thesis

-When someone has joined your waiting room and want to join, a pop-up box will appear at the bottom of the screen.
+When someone has joined your waiting room and want to join the meeting, a pop-up box will appear at the bottom of the screen.
 You can choose to view the waiting room or let the participant join.
-To view the waiting room can be necessary if several people wish to join simultaneously.
+Viewing the waiting room can be necessary if several people wish to join simultaneously.
 You can reach the waiting room via the icon labelled Participants.

-In all three online services, Zoom, Teams and Starleaf, the host can manage participants.
-This means that the host can turn both microphones and videos off for participants who have not done so (if this disrupts the meeting).
+In all three online services the host can manage participants.
+This means that the host can turn off both microphones and videos for participants who has these turned on (if this disrupts the meeting).
 The host can also remove a participant if necessary.
 This option is found under Security in Zoom.

 Depending on what setup you have for the online defence of the thesis, the host may need to keep an eye on the chat in case the audience wants to ask questions.
-Zoom also offers an option to raise your hand, or to ask the presenter to slow down if speaking too fast.
+Both Zoom and Teams also offers an option to raise your hand, or to contribute with reactions.